Shōwa nostalgia: Fashion

 Shōwa retro includes the revival of Shōwa era fashions such as the taiyozoku clothing style.
 There are Shōwa retro sneakers, and there are shops for clothing produced in the Shōwa era.
 The wearing of shoulder pads is a manifestation of nostalgia for the bubble era of the 1980s.
 Akina Nakamori's Shōwa era makeup is being imitated by teenage girls in China.
 Her Shōwa era hairstyle is also imitated and popular.
 There is nostalgia for the Seiko-chan cut and there are Shōwa retro barber shops.
+There is a revival of Shōwa era hairstyles.